-In a medium bowl, lightly mix together the ground beef, jam, salt, pepper, and garlic powder, until well-blended.
+In a medium bowl, lightly mix together the ground beef, jam, oatmeal, salt, pepper, and garlic powder, until well-blended.

 Divide the meat into four portions and shape into large balls, then flatten.

 Place a frozen peanut butter disc onto the center of each patty, then wrap the edges around it and seal well.
 It should look like a regular patty, with no seams showing.
 We don’t want that peanut buttery goodness to leak out! 🙂 Refrigerate patties for a minimum of 30 minutes before cooking.

 Cook on your outdoor grill or on a stovetop grill pan (or even your broiler) to your preferred doneness, and top as desired.